drug-design/course/docs/chapters/structure-based-design.md

 ### Design of Drug Candidates: An Iterative Process

-The design of new ligands is carried out as a step-by-step procedure.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/design-drug-candidates-an-iterative-process-81cbcfa6'><i class='fa fa-play' aria-hidden='true'></i></button>The design of new ligands is carried out as a step-by-step procedure.
 The state-of-the art design process is based in large part, on a good understanding of the molecular recognition of protein-ligand complexes relying upon analogies to other systems and using advanced computerized molecular design programs.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[nce]: New Chemical Entity: a compound not previously described.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.